Buying Someone Out Of a House

 Once you’ve paid your partner their share, they can be removed from the mortgage.
 This is known as a transfer of equity or a mortgage transfer.
 Whilst this is often what’s done, there’s no strict rule to say this is how it must be done.

-Our remortgage calculator will be able to give you a guide as to what your new repayments could work out at, once you’ve completed your mortgage buyout.
+Our remortgage calculator can give you a guide to your new repayments once you’ve completed your mortgage buyout.

 Remortgage Calculator